kmandalas/webclient-showcase/README.md

 #### validate OTP

-Business requirement
+**Business requirement**

-> Given an existing OTP id and a valid pin
+> Given an existing OTP id and a valid pin previously delivered to user's device
 > 1. fetch the corresponding OTP record from the DB by querying "otp" table by id
 > 2. if found, fetch information of maximum attempts allowed from configuration table "application", otherwise return error
 > 3. perform validations: check if maximum attempts exceeded, check for matching pin, if OTP has expired etc.